How to Make the Perfect Acai Bowl

 • Let frozen acai packets sit out at room temperature for a couple minutes, just enough for the packaging to loosen.
 Remove from package and cut or break the frozen pack into pieces.

-• Add acai, milk, banana chunks, berries, peanut butter and protein powder into your blender.
+• Add acai, banana chunks, berries and peanut butter into your blender.

 • Once everything is combined and smooth, scoop your blended smoothie into a bowl and top with granola, banana slices, fresh fruit and an extra drizzle of peanut butter, if desired.